lizaodawn/IMMARKUS-wiki-clone/02-Uploading-Images.md

 4. You will see a popup window asking "Let site edit files?"
 Click **Edit files** to allow IMMARKUS to edit the files in the selected folder.

+## Image Size
-**NOTE:** limit your image size to 10 MB to ensure IMMARKUS can open them.
+Limit your image size to 10 MB to ensure IMMARKUS can open them.
 If you are working with images above 10 MB, we recommend converting them to lower quality images for your work in IMMARKUS.